Whether you are organising a public or private event, Swan Hill Rural City Council has a suitable location that will meet your needs.

 Traffic management and road closures

-If your event requires local road closures you will need to lodge an application with Council at least six weeks prior to your event.
+If your event requires local road closures (affects road traffic), you will need to lodge an application with Council at least sixty days prior to your event (1).
 You will need to submit with your event application a copy of your public liability insurance, evidence you have notified the local police and a Traffic Management Plan from an accredited traffic management firm.

-Closure of any main arterial road within the Swan Hill municipality (as listed below) will require approval from VicRoads at least eight weeks prior to the event.
+(1) Closure of any main arterial road within the Swan Hill municipality (as listed below) will require approval from VicRoads at least 60 days prior to the event.
 You should contact them directly to discuss your requirements.

 Arterial roads (managed by Vic Roads)